공통영어2 능률 오선영 3과 본문 빈칸문제

 From Preventing Destruction to Saving Treasures

-When ____ MFAA was first formed, its main goal was to prevent the destruction of cultural landmarks.
+When the MFAA was first formed, its main goal was to prevent ____ destruction of cultural landmarks.

 ____ wasn’t long before their role expanded.